Project-Bonfire/Reliability-analysis/simulation/README.md

 The parameters for injecting the faults are specified in a file which is given via an env var.
 For each line in this file, the experiment will be run once and the output will be copied to the results folder.

+There are several race conditions when multiple instances are launched in parallel.
+For that, seperate folders for compilation (vlib, vmap) and a seperate modelsimini has to be set for each instance. (see `../run_sim.sh`)

 ## Output
 The output files are:
  - `sent.txt` with the sent packets from the packet generators.